pestipona/MIT-Shopping-Cart-Build-Restocking-Functionality/README.md

 Currently, the web application just shows the restock feature of the shopping cart.
 But there is a lot of room for improvement which are the following planned future additions:

-* Display the current number of stock items for each product.
-* Deduct the number of stock items when they are added into the cart.
-* Update the number of stock items when they are removed from the cart.
+* Enhance feature of removing items form the cart.
-* Prohibit the user from adding more items from the cart if it's past the number of items in stock.
+* Display items once in Checkout and just update the quantity.
 * Improve the overall user interface.

 ##  III.
 Learning Outcome Addressed: